kirukan92/node-application/ProjectStyleGuide.md

 -   In test Cases beforeEach, afterEach options are available.
 To initialize some values use beforeEach and to restore or delete some variables use afterEach.

 -   Make sure that the test describes accurately what you're testing.

--   Make sure that you're providing least amount of information in the test.